ossinova/oscardyremyhr.me/content/post/First blog/index.md

 Do the nature of this being my first attempt to write material my ambitions to be overly active is quite small.
 However, I have a goal to start with at least 2 entries a month and scale up or down based on my time.

-If you wish to follow my endevour as I write my thoughts and showq you some tips and tricks, then please follow my [LinkedIn](https://linkedin.com/in/oscar-dyremyhr/)
+If you wish to follow my endevour as I write my thoughts and show you some tips and tricks, then please follow my on [LinkedIn](https://linkedin.com/in/oscar-dyremyhr/)

+PLease leave a comment below if you have any questions or content I should write about 😊